Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make

 I started crunching numbers and ended up using old Amazon boxes that were in the recycling for my templates.
 And XACTO knife comes in real handy in this instance.

 I happened to have shortening in my pantry because of these biscuits and it ended up making life SO much easier.
 I surprisingly had all of these ingredients in my pantry and just whisked the dry ingredients (flour, baking soda, salt, spices) on hand before and then combined it with the shortening–super easy!
 Her tips, btw, are absolutely brilliant.
-She overbakes her gingerbread to make it sturdier.
+She over-bakes her gingerbread to make it sturdier.
 I did the same and I found that really helped, too.

 Another great thing with this dough is you can make it ahead of time.
 Just be sure to wrap it tightly in plastic wrap and store in the fridge or freezer.